Read about how we'll respond to positive COVID-19 cases at ARU.

 Our plans for in-person Teaching and Learning are aligned with operational guidance provided by the Government.
 This guidance outlines the ways in which all universities can minimize risk during the coronavirus pandemic.

-Asymptomatic testing will be strongly encouraged prior to students re-commencing face to face teaching and we expect staff and students to take tests regularly when they are on campus.
+Asymptomatic testing and vaccination is strongly encouraged prior to students re-commencing face to face teaching and we expect staff and students to take tests regularly when they are on campus.

-Our focus is on providing a COVID-19 secure working environment for those on campus and empowering and supporting staff to work as ARU moves to an Agile working culture.
+Our focus is on creating safe and inclusive environments for those studying, working, or visiting our campuses and continuing to empower and support staff to work effectively and flexibly from home as ARU embraces an Agile working culture.

 We have supported our staff and students to understand national guidance and observe the mitigations we have implemented to reduce the risk of virus transmission.
-The primary actions are maintaining social distancing as well as good hand and surface hygiene.
+Many existing mitigations including enhanced cleaning and ventilation as well as ensuring safe behaviours are maintained.
+We encourage everyone visiting our campuses to respect the personal space of others and wear a face covering.
+We also promote good hand and surface hygiene.

 Read a summary of the COVID-19 secure measures we have implemented.